Crunch-io/apidocs-sphinx/source/feature-guide/feature-deriving.rst

 -  You can reduce them to just three values with the ``as_selected`` function.
 This lets you:

-   +  Get "the right numbers" for Multiple Response analyses by properly representing and propagating missingness.
+   +  Calculate proportions and other statistics accurately for Multiple Response analyses by properly representing and propagating missingness.
    +  Present views where only the "selected" slice is shown.
    +  Represent the variable in clients as if it were true/false/NA;
       the "rcrunch" library for R does this, transforming three-valued